 I was a host at NPR during some of the most turbulent times in American history.
 I started in the chair at the beginning of the Trump administration, and reported through the #MeToo movement, the mass shootings of Latinos, Jews and others in 2019, and then, of course, the protests for racial justice.
 These are enormously consequential movements that are shaping this country.
 To be able to talk to people about that and help them understand what is happening – I don’t think there is anything more you can ask as a journalist.

 Speaking of movements and controversy, I’d like to get your thoughts on the different opinions people have about the term Latinx.
 I know you have done a piece on this.
 We had a hard time choosing the name for this magazine, because every way of trying to describe the community of people that have roots in Latin America seems to leave somebody out or is potentially problematic to certain groups.
 We don’t want to offend anyone and be as inclusive as possible, and we know that some people object to the use of the term Latinx.
-But it also seemed that there wasn’t any other term that everyone could agree on, and, in the end, we wanted a name that was distinctive and easy for teens to remember.
+In the end, we wanted a name that was distinctive and easy for teens to remember, so we went with Lateenz, which is a combination of “Latino” and “Teens.”
 Do you have any advice for us on navigating these issues?

 I think it’s important for us as a community to examine ourselves and think about who and what we are.
 In terms of how to handle the controversy, I tend to just ask people how they want to define themselves.
 If you want to use the term Latinx or Latine, that great.
 It’s true that it may make the older generation and others uncomfortable.
 They see themselves differently for reasons that are deeply rooted in their own struggles as Latinos.
 Others don’t even like the terms Latinos or Hispanos.
 They they like to call themselves Cuban-American, Mexican-American, and so on.
 They identify much more with their country of origin.
 So, my advice is to not try to nail things down.
 Language is fluid.
 Language evolves.
 We need to be open to that evolution, but we also need to refrain from judging people if they aren’t ready or interested in adopting a particular term.
 We are a very large and diverse group, and I think there’s room for all of us.